ctboughter/AIMS/docs/source/AIMS_basics.rst

 AIMS Basics
 =====

 In this section, we will focus on the absolute basics that you need to know about while running AIMS.
 This includes the :ref:`formatting` of the files used for the analysis, the :ref:`core` of the software, and the :ref:`bphysProp` that are the central pillars of the analysis.
-This information is key whether users are interested in working with the AIMS GUI or with the AIMS Jupyter Notebooks.
+This information is key whether you're using the GUI, the CLI, or the Jupyter notebook.
 The hope is that if there are any fundamental questions with the meaning of a given output, or necessary troubleshooting with inputs, the users can find them here.
-While details are provided here, users can also search through the "app_data" directory for example data formatting.
+While details are provided here, users can also check out the :doc:`Testing` section to learn how to download example data and use this to compare formatting.

 .. _formatting: